 People who work for us don't have to share this faith, but they do have to follow one explicit rule: "We don't lie.
 We don't lie to each other or to our clients.
 If you do, it is grounds for immediate dismissal."

 When he started RoleModel Software, he decided that rather than succumb to the culture, he needed to be a culture changer.
 This change needed to start with him.
 Though he was put here at a time after the industrial revolution that separated men from their families, and then children from their families, he did not need to reject technology as some have done.
-Rather, he believed, we should have technology serve us rather than allow it to become our masters.
+Rather, he believed, we should have technology serve us instead of allowing it to become our masters.
 After a year working from home, and the many blessings that came from that first year of homeschooling, he also realized that isolation from the world was not what he was called to and that technology was not a replacement for relationships beyond the family.
 Though technology can enhance communication and community, it is not sufficient for either.

 Over the years, he has experimented with many counter-cultural ideas inside and outside of RoleModel that challenge the status quo of a segregated life.
 Some have stuck, some have just been learning experiences.
 Anyone who has worked with RoleModel knows that Ken tries to be true to the name in both the way he conducts himself and his business.
-They also know that he is human and imperfect and often falls far short of the ideal, yet is always striving to advance forward, and humbly learn along the way.
+They also know that he is human and imperfect and often falls far short of the ideal, yet is always striving to advance forward and humbly learn along the way.

 Ken has met many people who have succeeded, in many ways, at having an integrated life and tried to learn from each.
 Though many had suggested that he had the vision and skills to start a school, he could not see how the modern approach to school melded with the integrated life he sought for himself and sought to encourage in others.
-However, earlier in 2011, he met Chris Gregory, one of the most renowned farriers in the world.
+However, earlier in 2011, he met Chris Gregory one of the most renowned farriers in the world.
 Chris and his family started Heartland Horseshoeing School in 1995, which has earned its reputation as the top farrier school in the nation, and perhaps the world.
 It is an incubator for some of the finest craftsmen in the world of farriery.

 When Chris challenged Ken with the same words, "So why haven't you started a school?", and then went on to explain how their school works and that it did not keep him from continuing his craft, it only took a few months to take root and the RoleModel Software Craftsmanship Academy was born.